OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 In the DVM, bytecode is translated into machine code at execution time, a process known as *just-in-time* (JIT) compilation.
 JIT compilation adversely affects performance: the compilation must be performed every time the app is executed.
 To improve performance, Android introduced the [Android Runtime (ART)](https://source.android.com/devices/tech/dalvik/configure#how_art_works) to replace the DVM.
 ART uses a hybrid combination of *ahead-of-time* (AOT) , JIT and profile-guided compilation.
 Apps are recompiled on the device.
 During this recompilation process device specific optimizations can be performed on the code.
 This recompiled code is then used for all subsequent executions.
 AOT improves performance by a factor of two while reducing power consumption, due to the device-specific optimizations.

 Android apps don't have direct access to hardware resources, and each app runs in its own virtual machine or sandbox.
 This enables the OS to have precise control over resources and memory access on the device.
 For instance, a crashing app doesn't affect other apps running on the same device.
 Android controls the maximum number of system resources allocated to apps, preventing any one app from monopolizing too many resources.
 At the same time, this sandbox design can be considered as one of the many principles in Android's global defense-in-depth strategy.
 A malicious third-party application, with low privileges, shouldn't be able to escape it's own runtime and read the memory of a victim application on the same device.
+In the following section we take a closer look at the different defense layers in the Android operating system.

-#### Android Security: Defense-in-Depth Approach
+### Android Security: Defense-in-Depth Approach

 The Android architecture implements different security layers that, together, enable a defense-in-depth approach.
-This means that the confidentiality, integrity or availability of sensitive user-data or applications doesnn't hinge on one single security measure.
+This means that the confidentiality, integrity or availability of sensitive user-data or applications doesn't hinge on one single security measure.
 This section brings an overview of the different layers of defense that the Android system provides.
 The security strategy can be roughly categorized into four distinct domains, each focusing on protecting against certain attack models.

 - System-wide security
 - Software isolation
 - Network security
 - Anti-exploitation

-##### Domain 1: System-wide security
+#### Domain 1: System-wide security
-###### Device encryption
+##### Device encryption

 Android supports device encryption from Android 2.3.4 (API level 10) and it has undergone some big changes since then.
 Google imposed that all devices running Android 6.0 (API level 23) or higher had to support storage encryption.
 Although some low-end devices were exempt because it would significantly impact performance.
 In the following sections you can find information about device encryption and its algorithms.

-<b>Full-Disk Encryption </b>

-Android 5.0 (API level 21) and above support full-disk encryption.
-This encryption uses a single key protected by the users' device password to encrypt and decrypt the userdata partition.
+* <b>Full-Disk Encryption</b> - Android 5.0 (API level 21) and above support full-disk encryption.
+This encryption uses a single key protected by the users' device password to encrypt and decrypt the user data partition.
 This kind of encryption is now considered deprecated and file-based encryption should be used whenever possible.
 Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter the password to unlock.

-<b>File-Based Encryption</b>

-Android 7.0 (API level 24) supports file-based encryption.
+* <b>File-Based Encryption</b> - Android 7.0 (API level 24) supports file-based encryption.
 File-based encryption allows different files to be encrypted with different keys so they can be deciphered independently.
 Devices which support this type of encryption support Direct Boot as well.
 Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user didn't unlock the device.

-<b>Adiantum</b>

-AES is used on most modern Android devices for storage encryption.
+* <b>Adiantum</b> - AES is used on most modern Android devices for storage encryption.
 Actually, AES has become such a widely used algorithm that the most recent processor implementations have a dedicated set of instructions to provide hardware accelerated encryption and decryption operations, such as ARMv8 with its Cryptography Extensions or x86 with AES-NI extension.
 However, not all devices are capable of using AES for storage encryption in a timely fashion.
 Especially low-end devices running Android Go.
 These devices usually use low-end processors, such as the ARM Cortex-A7 which don't have hardware accelerated AES.

 Adiantum is a cipher construction designed by Paul Crowley and Eric Biggers at Google to fill the gap for that set of devices which are not able to run AES at least at 50 MiB/s.
 Adiantum relies only on additions, rotations and XORs; these operations are natively supported on all processors.
 Therefore, the low-end processors can encrypt 4 times faster and decrypt 5 times faster than they would if they were using AES.
+Adiantum is secure, as long as ChaCha12 and AES-256 are considered secure.

 Adiantum is a composition of other ciphers: